 What we do

 If you’re in the market for an NYC property, then you’ll need the best representation possible.
-Many home buyers make the mistake of choosing a sales agent or a part-time buyer’s agent.
-The problem with this is that it wastes a lot of time, and such agents aren’t always working in your favor.
+Many homebuyers make the mistake of choosing a sales agent or a part-time buyer’s agent.
+The problem with this is that it wastes a lot of time.
+Agents are not always working in your favor.

 How we are structured

 Elika Real Estate is a premier NYC firm that specializes in exclusive buyer representation.
 As a member of the National Association of Exclusive Buyer’s Agents (NAEBA), our duty and responsibility go entirely to the buyer.

 Also, as a member of the Real Estate Board of New York (REBNY), we have access to all the exclusive listings in NYC.
 That means you’ll have a far more extensive inventory to choose from; then, you would go it alone.
 It also means you have a high chance of being the first one in the door with an offer.
 Whether you’re a US resident or a foreign investor, we’ve got the skills and experience to find a property that suits your needs and secure it on terms favorable to you.
 Best of all, our fee is paid entirely by the seller, so you’ve got nothing to lose.